Best headlamps for astronomy and stargazing 2024: The top picks for seeing at night

 🔎 Silva Terra Scout XT: A fairly typically styled headlamp that can be tilted anywhere from 0-90% from your forehead.
 We love that the materials are responsible and recyclable.★★★★½

-In our Silva Terra Scout XT review, we rated this headlamp 4.5 stars out of 5, praising its range of useful features.
+We praised its range of useful features in our Silva Terra Scout XT review, giving it a highly favorable star rating in light of its utility.
 We are particularly impressed with its hybrid power design, which means you can use AAA batteries or purchase a separately-sold USB rechargeable battery, giving you choice of how you power the torch.

 Its light, which reaches a maximum of 350 lumens, isn't the biggest on this list but it's bright enough, and stretches up to 65 meters in front of you.
 It comes with a red light, too, which is not quite bright enough to navigate terrain but came in handy when operating equipment like cameras and telescopes.